 No time to make your own?
 Shop from among my favorite homemade unicorn themed bath and body products on Etsy here!

 For even more unicorn inspired projects and products, be sure to check out my Unicorn Lust board on Pinterest.
 Or follow my DIY Bath & Body board on Pinterest for more bath and body recipes like this one.
-You can also find me on G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+You can also find me on Facebook, Twitter, Blog Lovin’, and Instagram.
 Or sign up to receive new posts to your email via FeedBurner so you never miss a post.